Before a project begins, before equipment rolls out or crews show up, everything depends on one essential document: construction contract.

 1. Lump-Sum Contract

-Also known as a fixed-price contract, this is one of the most common contract types in construction.
-The contractor agrees to complete the project for a set price.
+This type of construction contract is one of the most common in construction.
+Also known as the fixed-price contract, in this, the contractor agrees to complete the project for a set price.
 It’s ideal when the scope is clear and unlikely to change.

 Best for: Clear, well-defined scopes.